 Picking a balanced squad is important.
 As much as we’d love it, no player can play Hull at Home every week, so you’re going to need options.
-Picking a player such as Sergio Aguero will obviously give you a greater chance of getting points ahead of say, Troy Deeney.
-But when you take into account that Deeney is around £6mil cheaper, you can see how getting value for money is important. *A good tip is to always check the % of teams who’ve selected a player to ensure you’re not missing a bargain.*
+Picking a player such as Romelu Lukaku will obviously give you a greater chance of getting points ahead of say, Glenn Murray.
+But when you take into account that Murray is around £6 million cheaper, you can see how getting value for money is important. *A good tip is to always check the % of teams who’ve selected a player to ensure you’re not missing a bargain.*

 Always Look Ahead at Fixtures

 This is why checking the fixtures of potential players you want in your squad is Fantasy 101.
-Say Deeney’s next two fixtures were Bournemouth and Middlesbrough, both at Home, while Aguero had United and Chelsea Away.
-There’s an argument that Deeney is a more attractive option, without even mentioning the cost of each.
-Naturally a player like Aguero is important in Fantasy, but the example illustrates how important looking ahead at fixtures is.
+Say Murray’s next two fixtures were Huddersfield and Cardiff, both at Home, while Lukaku had City and Liverpool Away.
+There’s an argument that Murray is a more attractive option, without even mentioning the cost of each.
+Naturally, a player like Lukaku is important in Fantasy, but the example illustrates how important looking ahead to fixtures is.

 This is especially the case when it comes to Goalkeepers/Defenders who are naturally more likely to not concede at Home to teams in the bottom half of the table.
 Remember; a clean sheet for a Goalkeeper/Defender is as many points as a Forward scoring.
-And a team managed by say West Brom’s Tony Pulis keeps their fair share – especially at Home.
+And a team managed by say Burnley’s Sean Dyche keeps their fair share – especially at Home.

 Don’t Let Club Affiliation Get in the Way

 When we first started playing Fantasy, we refused to pick Cristiano Ronaldo.
 Partly because he’s a wally but mainly because we supported Chelsea and refused to believe he’d win United the title.
-That season Ronaldo notched up more points than anyone in Fantasy history and we lost our fantasy league.
+That season Ronaldo notched up more points than anyone in Fantasy history (apart from Salah last season) and we lost our fantasy league.
 You dig?

 You should also remember that nobody knows your club like you do.
 And if just *know* you’re getting battered that week, don’t be afraid to Captain your opponent’s Forward.
 If anything, it might even soften the blow…